- Billing Displacement: Arnold Schwarzenegger is featured more prominently in the posters and the like, despite playing a secondary character.

 - Divorced Installment: The film was originally supposed to be the third Conan the Barbarian film.

-- Old Shame: Neither Arnold or Nielsen find pride in this film.
+- Old Shame: Neither Arnie or Brigitte Nielsen find pride in this film.
 Arnold once claimed he punished his children for misbehaving by making them watch this movie repeatedly.

-- What Could Have Been: Sandahl Bergman, aka Valeria from Conan the Barbarian (1982), was initially cast as Sonja, but she decided to play Gedren instead.
+- What Could Have Been: Sandahl Bergman, aka Valeria from Conan The Barbarian, was initially cast as Sonja, but she decided to play Gedren instead.